VIES Error

 When does this error occur?

-• During sustained high-volume operations against one member state
+• During sustained high-volume traffic toward one member state

-• When your request rate exceeds the country's sustained throughput limit
+• When overall demand (including other users) exceeds that country's sustained throughput

 Time windows

-The exact time windows aren't published, but based on behavior they appear to be: - Short window: Requests per second limit - Medium window: Requests per minute limit - Long window: Requests per hour limit
+The exact time windows are not published.
+Based on observed behavior they may include: - Short window: Requests per second limit - Medium window: Requests per minute limit - Long window: Requests per hour limit

-Hitting any of these thresholds can trigger the error.
+Hitting one or more of these thresholds can trigger the error.

 Slow down your request rate